Lack of electricity undermines Nigerian president's relection bid

 Jonathan took the bold step in 2013 of selling parts of the moribund state electricity firm and says the privatisation has bourne fruit.
 "Power supply in many parts of the country has improved to a consistent level of 15 hours a day," a presidential website says.

-That is not the experience of most Nigerians, and the opposition has given him little credit, focussing instead on $16 billion (10.78 billion pounds) allocated to improving power under previous president Olusegun Obasanjo that has yielded no tangible improvements.
+That is not the experience of most Nigerians, and the opposition has given him little credit, focusing instead on $16 billion allocated to improving power under previous president Olusegun Obasanjo that has yielded no tangible improvements.

 Saturday's vote between Jonathan's People's Democratic Party (PDP) and former junta leader Muhammadu Buhari is expected to be the closest since the end of military rule in 1999 and could see the PDP and Jonathan lose power.